bogongroverchalet/knowledge-base/_posts/2017-8-8-winter-gear.md

 title: Winter gear
 description: >
   Nothing will spoil your Winter Party more than having equipment that doesn't do the job right.
-We'll get you sorted.
+This page will help you get sorted.
 categories:
   - winter attendee information
 list_order: 3